Gentrain (GENT)

 Letter Grade (LG) or Pass/No Pass (P/NP) • Total hours: 51 hours lecture

 This course studies the history, philosophy, literature, and art of the period of the great revolutions in European history: the Enlightenment, the American and French Revolutions, and the Industrial Revolution.
-Not open to students with credit in GENT 10, 11, or 12.
+Not open to students with credit in WRLD 10, 11, or 12.
 Portions of instruction may be offered online; may also be offered fully online.

 Credit transferable: Transfers to CSU & UC